nim-lang/Nim/doc/manual.md

 though.

-The `error` pragma can also be used to annotate a symbol (like an iterator or proc).
+The `error` pragma can also be used to annotate a symbol (like an iterator or procedure).
 The *usage* of the symbol then triggers a static error.
 This is especially useful to rule out that some operation is valid due to overloading and type conversions: